Passage time from four to two blocks of opinions in the voter model and walks in the quarter plane

-Replacing the lower bound $-1$ by $-1/2$ in the integral~(\ref{first_elliptic_integral}) is equivalent to add a function holomorphic in some disc of center $0$ and radius greater than $1$~; that will change $\beta_{k}$ but not $\alpha_{k}$ in the right member of~(\ref{first_elliptic_integral}).
-Then, the change of variable $v^{2}=(1+2u)/3$ gives~:
+Let us now study their behavior near $1$ and start by considering \eqref{v-first_elliptic_integral}.
+Replace first the lower bound $-1$ by $-1/2$ in the integral \eqref{v-first_elliptic_integral}.
+This is equivalent to add a function holomorphic in some $(1+\epsilon)\mathscr{D}$ and this will eventually change $\beta_{k}$ but not $\alpha_{k}$ in the right hand side member of \eqref{v-first_elliptic_integral}.
+Then, the change of variable $v^{2}=(1+2u)/3$ gives